 The award honors individuals who work tirelessly to help solve some of the toughest challenges facing their communities, and our nation and who inspire those around them to take action.
 Available as a Bronze, Silver, Gold or as a Lifetime Achievement Award, it is given, based on the level of service performed, only to United States citizens or lawful permanent residents (i.e., green card holder) over the age of five.

-Romanians of DC plans to present this award annually in December to up to 10 qualifying members of our community who complete the application form by no later than October 15, 2021.
+Romanians of DC plans to present this award annually in December to up to 10 qualifying members of our community who complete the application form by no later than October 15 of each calendar year.
 The award consists of a personalized certificate of achievement, a congratulatory letter signed by President Joe Biden, a medallion, and a pin.

 Romanians of DC believes strongly in the value and importance of volunteerism.
 We hope that through this initiative we will encourage the members of our Romanian-American community to become actively engaged both with our organization and other similar organizations and churches in the area but also with their local communities, schools and American organizations.
 To be eligible for the President’s Volunteer Service Award presented by Romanians of DC, applicants must be members of our local community in the greater Washington, DC area, must complete the application form and meet the criteria outlined there, and must have performed eligible service which consists of unpaid acts of volunteer service benefiting others or service through national service programs (e.g., Peace Corps, AmeriCorps).
 Eligible service does not include: donating funds, political lobbying, religious instruction, conducting worship service, proselytizing, volunteer service performed as part of court-ordered community service, or serving only family members.